VulWeaver: Weaving Broken Semantics for Grounded Vulnerability Detection: Approach

 \textbf{Control Flow Edge Enhancement.} Accurate construction of CFG for intra-procedural non-local jumps is a major challenge in scalable static analysis.
 Joern captures only structured intra-procedural control flow, leaving non-local jumps, such as labeled \texttt{break} and \texttt{continue} statements, often unresolved.
 This results in discontinuities in control-flow paths within $\mathcal{G}_o$, leading to critical context loss during vulnerability detection.
 To address this, \tool implements a deterministic reconstruction mechanism for labeled jumps.
 Using Tree-sitter~\cite{tree-sitter}, \tool identifies the target of each labeled \texttt{break} or \texttt{continue} statement.
 Specifically, labeled \texttt{continue} can only target iteration constructs (i.e., \texttt{while}, \texttt{do-while}, \texttt{for}, \texttt{for-each}), while labeled \texttt{break} may target any labeled statement, including iteration constructs, \texttt{switch} statements, and arbitrary labeled blocks.

 Upon resolving the target, \tool deterministically reconstructs the missing CFG edges.
 For labeled \texttt{continue}, the jump is connected to next-iteration point of the loop (i.e., the update statement of \texttt{for} and \texttt{for-each} loops, or the condition check of \texttt{while} and \texttt{do-while} loops).
 For labeled \texttt{break}, the jump targets the statement immediately after the relevant labeled construct.
 This strategy effectively restores non-local control flow paths lacking in standard analysis.
+We scope this enhancement to labeled jumps because their targets are syntactically explicit and can therefore be resolved deterministically.
+Other intra-procedural control-flow constructs, such as exception handling and try-with-resources, are already modeled correctly by the underlying static analysis framework.
+Asynchronous callbacks, which introduce implicit cross-function control flow, remain an open challenge and are discussed in Sec.~\ref{sec:discussion}.

 \textbf{Data Dependency Edge Enhancement.} Scalable static analysis tools like Joern use conservative heuristics for inter-procedural data dependencies, treating every function argument as potentially affecting the return value at each call site.
 This over-approximation introduces many spurious data dependency edges in $\mathcal{G}_o$.
 To eliminate these false dependencies, \tool performs a bottom-up, summary-based data flow analysis over the enhanced call and control flow edges, enforcing accurate flow constraints and significantly improving dependency accuracy.